-Parents and/or relatives of the pupils are the most important educational partners for the school.
+Parents and/or relatives of the students are the most important educational partners for the school.
 In a report on various key aspects of a successful transition to the German school system, Punzeberger (2016) explicitly points out and describes how important it is for parents to be involved and informed.
 She indicates that parents are a child’s first teachers and that their continuous support is a key factor for success, even if they are not familiar with the way things are done in the new country.

 The importance of parental involvement in the education of pupils is also discussed by Heckmann (2008).
 In this paper, Heckmann (2008) argues that there is a positive link between parental involvement and school results.
 Unfortunately, it is often difficult to get the parents or relatives involved (Heckmann 2008).
 For example, parents can be unable to speak the school language while there is only limited access to a translator; parents themselves might never have received formal education and do not know what to expect; cultural differences between expectations of parent-teacher contact may exist; or in some cases, there are simply no parents.
 For example, in an interview with Dave Amish Humanity in Action (2006), Petra Stanat states that many parents’ expectations of their child’s academic performance are high, because they may not sufficiently familiar with the new country’s educational system or do not understand it well enough.